 Such as the Pyrenees, Montes de León and O Cebreiro on the Camino Frances.
 These can be treacherous in winter mainly due to snow fall.
-The mountain section from St Jean Pied de Port to Roncesvalles across the Napoleon Route will be actually closed from November to March (from this winter).
+The mountain section from St Jean Pied de Port to Roncesvalles across the Napoleon Route will be actually closed from November to March.

 4- Take the right gear

 Pack high-quality gear to ensure you are comfortable no matter what the weather may be.
 It’s best to wear layers of clothing, which can be removed depending on the conditions.
 Bring a decent waterproof jacket (and trousers) in case it rains and make sure you wear in your walking shoes before you go.

 7,651 pilgrims arrived in Santiago in November 2018, 2,553 in December and only 1,737 in January 2019 in comparison to over 60,000 in August which is the busiest month on the Camino trails.
 While you will still encounter a few fellow pilgrims on the way, a winter Camino experience is more about your own personal journey and less about socialising.